-As stated above, scientist assessment is based on the “beauty” judgment made by peers.
-The aim for INRAE is not to punish or reward, but to give advices in a humanely manner and with good will.
-The advice is usually balanced between congratulations on the positive aspects evaluated by the peers, and opinions on the choices that has been made by the scientist (for instance on methods), the dynamics and relevance of the research, or orientation that could be followed (for instance in terms of collaboration).
-This general advice concerns the trajectory of the evaluated scientists and may differ between a junior an a senior scientist.
-As an exemple, the message could contain this kind of the following elements and sentences: a sentence of context “You work on the effect of…”, “You are involved in projects aiming at…”; than a series of sentences that congratulate activites (specific results, or/and management of an important project, or/and involvement in education if it is the case, and/or more specific activities (open science,…)).
-The last series of sentences often point some advice or elements of discussion concerning the near future, orientation of the project, trajectory of the future career… When the situation shows some elements of degradation (see below), this can be mentioned carefully in the message: “The committee identified a critical issue concerning your publications since you did not publish since…”, or “Concerning the relationship within your group which seems to limit your possibility to…”, “In that context, the committee will inform your hierarchy in order to help you in resolving this issue”.
-A long time is taken to write those messages in order to be sure that there is no ambiguity and to limit possible mis-interpretation by the assessed scientist when reading it.
-One particular element taken into account is the coherence of their work with the global strategy of INRAE, even if this specific point, from a theoretical point of view is more an “utility” judgement.
-Since the commissions work independently and sovereignly on their judgment of “beauty”, there is no direct link with the judgment of “utility” given by the hierarchy.
-The latter is given by laboratory directors or senior managers: the evaluated researcher must include the opinion of his/her laboratory director in his/her file, after a personal interview.
-This opinion and interview constitute a “utility” judgment.
-In other words, during the whole assessment process, the researcher receives the two opinions he/she needs to gain recognition for his work (from the peers and from the hierarchy, but the opinions are given independently.
-However, there are indirect links, since i) the hierarchy receives the messages delivered by the commissions to the researchers and ii) the commissions contact the hierarchy in the case of difficulties encountered by the researchers (see below).
+As mentioned earlier, scientist assessment is based on the “beauty” judgment made by peers.
+INRAE’s aim is not to punish or reward, but to provide advice in a humanely manner and with good intentions.
+The advice typically strikes a balance between acknowledging positive aspects evaluated by the peers and offering opinions on the scientist’s choices (such as methods), the dynamics and relevance of research, or potential future diretions (for example in terms of collaboration).
+This general advice pertains to the trajectory of the evaluated scientists and may vary between junior an a senior scientists.
+For example, the message might include the following elements and sentences: a contextual statement like “You work on the effect of…”, or“You are involved in projects aiming at…”; followed by a series of sentences congratulating activites (specific results, management of important projects, involvement in education if applicable, or other specific activities like open science); and finally a series of sentences offering advice or discussing elements of discussion concerning the near future, project orientation, or trajectory of the future career.
+When the situation indicates elements of degradation (see below), this can be delicately mentioned in the message.
+For example: “The committee has identified a critical issue concerning your publications since you have not publish since…”, or “Regarding the relationship within your group which seems to limit your possibility to…”, “In this context, the committee will inform your hierarchy to assist you in resolving this issue”.
+A considerable amount of time is taken to craft these messages in order to ensure clarity and limit potential misinterpretation by the assessed scientist.
+One particular consideration is the coherence of their work with the strategy of INRAE, even though this specific point, theoretically, is more a judgement of “utility”.
+Since the commissions work independently and autonomously in their assessment of “beauty”, there is no direct correlation with the judgment of “utility”.
+The latter is determined by laboratory directors or senior managers, and the evaluated researcher must include the opinion of their laboratory director in their file following a personal interview.
+This opinion and interview constitute a judgment of “utility”.
+In other words, throughout the assessment process, the researcher receives the two necessary opinions for recognition of their work (from peers and from the hierarchy), but these opinions are provided independently.
+However, there are indirect connections, as i) the hierarchy receives the messages delivered by the commissions to the researchers, and ii) the commissions may contact the hierarchy in case of difficulties encountered by the researchers (see below).